cbvora/chiragiq-poc/docs/implementation- process/features.md

 - Users can share a link that includes the plotted symbol and indicators so others can view the same configuration.

 ## Documentation
-- Comprehensive documentation covering configuration, usage, and customization.
+- Documentation covering configuration, usage, and customization.